tchoo-oracle/jms-livelabs-staging-developer/java-management-oci-services-integration/setup-site-to-site-vpn/setup-site-to-site-vpn.md

 Typically the following types of personnel are involved in setting up Site-to-Site VPN with Oracle Cloud Infrastructure:

-* **Dev Ops team member** (or similar function) who uses the Oracle Cloud InfrastructureConsole to set up the cloud components required for the virtual network and Site-to-Site VPN.
+* **Dev Ops team member** (or similar function) who uses the Oracle Cloud Infrastructure Console to set up the cloud components required for the virtual network and Site-to-Site VPN.

 * **Network engineer** (or similar function) who configures the customer-premises equipment (CPE) device with information provided by the Dev Ops team member.